 - Butterflies, 4-5 year olds: up to 16 students

 - The EC school day runs 8:15 – 3:15 pm.
 (Before school care begins at 7:30 am and is free for all students.
-Students may choose to attend the after-school Extended Day program until 6:00 pm, available for an additional fee.)
+Students may attend the after-school Free-until-Four portion of our after-school program or stay at Beyond-the-Bell until 6:00 pm, available for an additional fee.)

 - A half day in EC runs 8:15 – 11:45 am.